HLR/DomiKnowS/docs/QUERY.md

 - **children**: `getChildDataNodes(conceptName=None)`

 The method returns a list of DataNode children DataNode.
-If *conceptName* is provided only DataNodes of the given ontologicall type are returned.
+If *conceptName* is provided only DataNodes of the given knowledge type are returned.
 The example:

 ```python
 getChildDataNodes(conceptName=char) # get all children DataNode with *char* type